TemplatesEdit this page

 you will see a list of your templates under

 these will fork the template and open it in the editor.

 You can also find all of your templates under the

-Templates are frozen upon creation, preventing users from accidentally making changes to the template when they mean to use a template to create a new sandbox instead.
-In order to make changes to a template, simply unfreeze if from the "Project Info" panel.
-Any time you try to make a change to a frozen template, a modal will prompt you whether or not you would like to fork the template or unfreeze it for the current session.
+Templates are frozen upon creation, preventing you from accidentally making changes to it.
+In order to make changes to a template, unfreeze it from the "Sandbox Info" panel.
+Any time you try to make a change to a frozen template, a modal will prompt you to fork the template or unfreeze it for the current session.

 Any changes you make to an unfrozen Template are saved immediately.
-There is no need to explicitly freeze an unfrozen template, as it will automatically be frozen again upon navigating away from the editor or the current sandbox session ends.
+You don't need to freeze it again as it is automatically frozen again when you navigate away from the editor or finish the current sandbox session.